Matsushiro Castle

-Situation
+Layout

 Matsushiro Castle is located in the flatlands of northern Shinano, in-between the main stream of the Chikuma River and a former bed of the river, which serves as a broad outer moat on the north side of the castle.
 Due to its location, the castle (and surrounding castle town) was subjected to occasional flooding.

-The design of the castle is concentric, with the Central Bailey (Hon-Maru) [1] protected by walls, and containing the tenshu in its northwest corner, which was later replaced by a yagura.
-The Central Bailey was surrounded by a moat, which was in turn surrounded completely by the Second Bailey (Ni-no-Maru) [2], which had earthen ramparts except for areas around its gates, which were protected by stonework.
-The Second Bailey had a wide dry moat [S] on its south and east, and the Third Bailey (San-no-Maru) [3].
-The palace structures, or residence and official offices of the daimyō, were located adjacent to the main fortifications in the Hana-no-Maru enclosure [H].
+The design of the castle is concentric, with the Central Bailey (Hon-Maru) protected by walls, and containing the tenshu in its northwest corner, which was later replaced by a yagura.
+The Central Bailey was surrounded by a moat, which was in turn surrounded completely by the Second Bailey (Ni-no-Maru), which had earthen ramparts except for areas around its gates, which were protected by stonework.
+The Second Bailey had a wide dry moat on its south and east, and the Third Bailey (San-no-Maru).
+The palace structures, or residence and official offices of the daimyō, were located adjacent to the main fortifications in the Hana-no-Maru enclosure.